pvarya/Drivers-for-ARM-Cortex-A8/README.md

 # Drivers-for-ARM-Cortex-A8
-Developing a driver library as a weekend learning process to become familier with A class processors offerewd by ARM limited
+Developing a driver library as a weekend learning process to become familier with A class processors offered by ARM limited